top of page

 Scooter, a 1-year-old little but mighty terrier mix decided he wanted to jump out of his family’s car window on July 4th!!!
 The family was headed to Silverthorne for a mountain getaway with Scooter and their other dog, Izzy.
 As they stopped at a light off the highway, Scooter—antsy from the long drive—leapt right out the car window into traffic.
 In a flash, he vanished.

-Frantic, they searched the area near Wendy’s, got in touch with local authorities, and were referred to us, SSummit Lost Pet Rescue, Inc.
+Frantic, they searched the area near Wendy’s, got in touch with local authorities, and were referred to us, Summit Lost Pet Rescue, Inc.

 Within minutes, we called them back and volunteers arrived soon after to help coordinate the search.
 Neon signs went up, scent station set out, social media post made, and calls finally came in.
 Witnesses said Scooter was hit by a white truck and ran off limping toward the outlet mall.